gshachar12/Advanced-Concepts-in-Programming/Project1/doc/DesignDocument.md

 ### 6. AI Controller Design

-**Current Design**: A Controller interface with a decideAction method that can be implemented by different algorithms.
+**Current Design**: A Controller interface with a ChaseTank method that can be implemented by different algorithms.

 **Alternatives Considered**:
 - **Rule-Based AI**: Hard-coded rules for specific situations.
 Simple but limited in adaptability.